marksny13199/RBES-Farming-Guide-for-Swine-Raising-with-Swine-Disease-Identifier-Using-Forward-Chaining-Method/README.md

 To set up the system:
 1. Download the APK file to your android phone.
 2. Install the APK file.
-3. See the documentation and the user manual for additional information.
+3. See the "Documentation.docx" and the "User Manual.docx" for additional information.